Daimler Group key figures 2016

 Daimler was quicker than many competitors to experiment with future mobility services.
 It now says its focus is “no longer solely on the car as a product, but also on services related to mobility”.

 As early as 2007, it founded the digital mobility subsidiary moovel, an app that allows users to compare travel times and costs for various modes of transport.
 Daimler also invested in Uber-competitor Blacklane and bought Taxi-App mytaxi in 2014.
-The app is now used in 40 European cities.
+The app is now used in more than 50 European cities.

-Daimler says its carsharing venture car2go, founded in 2008, is now the largest carsharing program in the world with almost two million customers, and a fleet of more than 14,500 vehicles in 30 locations across the globe.
-The fleet includes 1,320 pure electric vehicles.
+Daimler says its carsharing venture car2go, founded in 2008, is the largest, fastest-growing carsharing programme in the world with more than 2.7 million members, and a fleet of about 13,000 vehicles in 26 locations across the globe.
+The car2go fleets in Stuttgart, Amsterdam and Madrid are entirely electric with a total of 1,400 cars.

 Daimler, like Tesla with its Powerwall, also got involved in the market for small-scale stationary battery storage systems in 2015.
 Moreover, the company was part of a venture setting up the world’s largest second-use battery storage system in Germany – recycling batteries from smart cars.